singledigit/devops-bootcamp/configuration/cli.md

 ## Configure the CLI
 1. Open a Terminal
 2. Type the command `aws configure`
-3. Depending on your terminal you can either Copy/Paste or type your *AWS Access
+3. Depending on your terminal you can either Copy/Paste or type your *AWS Access Key ID*
+4. Hit Enter
+5. Do the same for your *Secret Access Key*
+6. Hit Enter
+7. For *Default Region Name* choose the closest region to you (eu-west-2
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTExMjQ3OTUzNTIsODIzNzE5OTI2LC0xMT
-k3OTUzNjAwXX0=
+eyJoaXN0b3J5IjpbMTg5MzExMzc0Niw4MjM3MTk5MjYsLTExOT
+c5NTM2MDBdfQ==
 -->